 This is not a blog post as such, but a compilation.
 I thought it might be useful to link to what I have had to say in the past six years or so on counter-terrorism, surveillance and countering extremism.

-In this field, my extremely able successor Max Hill QC now holds the reins as Independent Reviewer of Terrorism Legislation (@terrorwatchdog).
+In this field, my successor Max Hill QC now holds the reins as Independent Reviewer of Terrorism Legislation (@terrorwatchdog).

-While he researches and writes his first reports, those I prepared between 2011 and 2016 remain available on the Independent Reviewer’s website.
+While he researches and writes his first reports, those I prepared between 2011 and 2016 remain available on the archived version of the Independent Reviewer’s website.
 My annual reports on the operation of the Terrorism Acts were normally published by June or July of the following calendar year, though additional commitments in my last two years caused this timescale to slip.
-The report for 2015, issued in December 2016, contains most of my current thoughts on the Terrorism Acts.
+The report for 2015, issued in December 2016, contains my final thoughts on the Terrorism Acts.
 Its recommendations are at chapter 10.

 When that report was written, there had been only three deaths from terrorist attacks in the UK (Mohammed Saleem, Lee Rigby and Jo Cox MP) since the 7/7 London attacks in 2005.
 The terrible events since March 2017 have put a new perspective on things.
 Nonetheless, the December 2016 report describes the threat (chapter 2) and the counter-terrorism machine (chapter 3), reviews the main areas of counter-terrorism law and discusses a number of things that might need to be tightened up, including ships’ manifests (7.41-7.48), pre-charge detention limits (8.7-8.12) and the treatment of “hate preachers” (9.43-9.51).

 Out of a total of 47 recommendations you have made on the Terrorism Acts during your six years as Independent Reviewer, there are just six which the Government has rejected and which you now maintain, and a further four which have not been rejected but which have not yet been implemented.